konradmiz/konradmiz.github.io/_posts/2018-08-26-Hot Summer Days.md

 <img src="{{ site.baseurl }}/images/DegreeDays/unnamed-chunk-7-1.png" width="100%" />

 We've had a hotter summer if we start counting on July 1st.
-All of August has been hotter so far too (Fractional Year 0.5808219 - 0.6246575).
+All of August has been hotter so far too (Fractional Year dates 0.5808219 - 0.6246575).

 Conclusion
 ----------